Lorenzpulgar/Lorenzpulgar/README.md

 ## 👨‍💻 About Me

-Welcome to my GitHub profile.
-I am an enthusiastic engineer passionate about **Data Science**, **Machine Learning**, **Artificial Intelligence**, and **IoT**.
-Also, I have an interest in  **Game, VR & AR experiences**.
-My projects span from building with AI to creating immersive applications.
-I strive to solve complex problems with cutting-edge technologies, delivering impactful solutions that bridge creativity and innovation.
+I am an enthusiastic engineer passionate about **Data Science**, **Machine Learning**, **Artificial Intelligence**, and **IoT**, as well as **Game Development**, **Virtual Reality**, and **Augmented Reality experiences**.
+My projects span from building impactful AI-driven solutions to creating immersive applications that bridge creativity and innovation.

+In addition to my technical expertise, I am deeply committed to education and social transformation.
+As part of my role in the EdTech sector with **Kodland**, I have supported over 200 students across multiple groups, teaching them programming, game development, and emerging technologies like AI and web development.
+I believe education is a powerful tool to generate meaningful change, and I strive to inspire others to harness technology for personal growth and societal impact.
 ---

 ## 🚀 Highlighted Projects